convergence-research-lab/convergence-research-lab.github.io/_pages/seminar.md

 23 Sep 2017 - Siddharaj ~ <i> Usage of the term "Intelligence" in Education </i>

+30 Sep 2017 - Raj ~ <i> Evolutionary Game Theory and the Paradox of Tolerence </i>

-30 Sep 2017 - Renuka ~ <i>  Towards a Mathematically Informed Understanding of Mental Illness </i>
+7 Oct 2017 - Renuka ~ <i>  Towards a Mathematically Informed Understanding of Mental Illness </i>

 <center>
 <figure>